-Aeris whimpered and struggled once more to sit up.
-Clasping her shoulder, Sephiroth helped the maid so she rested against his side.
+The little maid whimpered and struggled again to hold herself upright.
+Clasping her shoulder, Sephiroth helped his charge so she rested against his side.
 Sniffling a bit, she sought his free hand, which the general would never deny.
 I’m allowed to protect and warm tiny fingers.
 How is this a gift I deserve?

 “Did you sleep well, little one?”

 “Yes, master.
-I did, though I’m still terrified I’ll wake up.”
+I did, though I’m still afraid I’ll wake up.”

 Silver brows knitted above mournful face as Sephiroth stroked her cheek.
 “One day, and I hope it’s soon, you’ll know this is no dream.”
 His lips lifted slightly but sorrow held tight to his angelic face.
 “It’s too late for lunch.
 I’m sorry for that, but you need your rest, little flower.
 I’ve prepared food.”

 “Again, greatest master?”
-She stared up in utter shock.
+She stared up in full shock.
 Not once, but twice this day, he’d soiled his hands making food for a slave.